Dolly Update September 27, 2018:

 Dolly was rescued from a shelter in California after her owners gave her up to be euthanized because she was “too fat and not active anymore”.
-Not only was she abused by overfeeding, but was physically abused as well, and yet this special girl is so lovely and sweet.
-Dolly has arrived in Vancouver and will be staying with her amazing foster family while she sheds some of those pounds.
-At 10 years old and 30 pounds overweight, Dolly has quite the journey ahead of her, but she was up for the challenge and lost 10 whole pounds!
+Not only was she abused by overfeeding, but was physically abused as well, and yet this special girl was so lovely and sweet.
+At 10 years old and 30 pounds overweight, Dolly had quite the journey ahead of her, but she was up for the challenge and lost 10 whole pounds!
 TDIAO is proud to have played a small part in Dolly’s journey and she will always be part of our family.

 To help Dolly’s Mom with Dolly’s final vet bills please click here to donate. $1, $2…anything helps.
-Thank you for everyone’s support so far!
+Thank you for everyone’s support!

 To rescue, rehabilitate, and rehome as many Adoptable Dogs at risk of being euthanized, surrendered, abused, or neglected as possible.

 Our dogs come first.
 They are the centre of why we do what we do.
 As a registered not-for-profit rescue society, the safety, wellbeing, and health of our adoptable dogs comes before anything and everything else.
 This means we do rigorous background checks, home checks, and follow-ups with every adopted dogs and foster dogs.